Little Crow: Early years in Kaposia

-Taoyateduta was born at the Mdewakanton Dakota village of Kaposia, also known as Little Crow's village.
-Over the years, Kaposia most likely had many locations on the east side of the Mississippi river, but is thought to have been in the area between Wakan Tipi and the Pigs Eye wetlands, just below present-day Indian Mounds Park, around the time of Taoyateduta's birth.
+Taoyateduta was born at the Wahpekute Dakota village of Kaposia, also known as Little Crow's village.
+Over the years, Kaposia most likely had many locations on the east side of the Mississippi River, but is thought to have been in the area between Wakan Tipi and the Pigs Eye wetlands, just below present-day Indian Mounds Park, around the time of Taoyateduta's birth.

-Following the 1837 land cession treaty signed between the Mdewakanton Dakota and the United States, the Kaposia band, the only Mdewakanton band located in the ceded area, moved across the river from the wetlands to what is now South St. Paul.
+Following the 1837 land cession treaty signed between the Mdewakanton Dakota, Wahpekute Dakota and the United States, the Kaposia band, the only Wahpekute band located in the ceded area, moved across the river from the wetlands to what is now South St. Paul.

 As a young man, Taoyateduta left Kaposia for the west.
 At the time, he was unpopular with his father's band due to his arrogant behavior, especially toward his half-brothers.
-He was said to have been forced out because some men threatened to kill him for having had affairs with their wives.
+He was said to have been forced out because some men had threatened to kill him for having had affairs with their wives.
 For over a decade, Taoyateduta visited Kaposia very rarely and only for a short time.

 Lac qui Parle years

 Once Taoyateduta was married, he was said to have abandoned his "bad habits."
 He lived for a time on the Des Moines and Cannon Rivers with the Wahpekute, where he took two wives – daughters of a Wahpekute chief, most likely Tasagye (The Cane) – and had at least three children.
 By 1838, he had left the Wahpekute and parted ways with his first two wives.
 He moved further west and settled in Lac qui Parle where he married the four daughters of Inyangmani, a Wahpeton chief, with whom he would have at least twenty more children.
 Taoyateduta would later be remembered by physician Dr. Asa W. Daniels as a devoted father who was especially proud of his eldest son and "had a natural love for children."

-Lac qui Parle was also home to a large Mdewakanton community, including many of Taoyateduta's relatives such as Mary Tokanne Renville (wife of Joseph Renville, whose mother was also from the Kaposia band) and her brother Left Hand.
+Lac qui Parle was also home to a large Dakota community, including many of Taoyateduta's relatives such as Mary Tokanne Renville (wife of Joseph Renville, whose mother was also from the Kaposia band) and her brother Left Hand.
 There, Taoyateduta learned to read and write in the Dakota language, as well as some English and arithmetic.
 He studied with Gideon Hollister Pond in 1837, and attended classes at the Presbyterian mission school through 1844–45.
 In addition, he attended church at the Lac qui Parle Mission and showed an interest in learning about Christianity, although he did not give up his native religion or customs.
-Two of Taoyateduta's wives converted to Christianity, though they later left the church, and missionary Stephen Return Riggs wrote at the time that he thought Taoyateduta himself could be "saved."
+Two of Taoyateduta's wives converted to Christianity, though they later left the church, and missionary Stephen Return Riggs wrote at the time that he thought Taoyateduta himself could be saved.